 This shortfall, this number is your gap.

 Once you know how big your gap is, then you have a goal.
-Once you have an actual, specific goal than you can make a plan to work towards that goal.
+Once you have an actual, specific goal, then you can make a plan to work towards that goal.
 You may not be able to close the whole gap but what you can do is work towards is CLOSING THE GAP.
 You can work towards making sure that the gap is smaller and smaller.
 You can make absolutely sure that the gap never widens and never gets bigger.

-Paying down debt or building a nice emergency fund is usually a good start and good way to free up some money.
+Paying down debt or building a nice emergency fund is usually a good start and a good way to free up some money.

-When you are dealing with specific numbers then specific actions have meaning.
+When you are dealing with specific numbers, then specific actions have meaning.
 Those small, frugal actions and sacrifices that do nothing and just make you feel demoralized and poor?
 That $20 that you save in your purse but still seems to have to go to something?

-When you view something as a problem that needs a solution then the opportunities are endless.
+When you view something as a problem that needs a solution, then the opportunities are endless.
 Solutions can be found.
 You can be creative and purposeful.
 Maybe you need a new job?
 Maybe you can put in extra hours?
 Maybe you can start a side-hustle?
 All of these are options that can be considered when you know how MUCH money you need to make it work.
 If you only need $300 more a month, you can start a tutoring business on the side (for example).

 Are you clueless when it comes to your finance?
 The Basic Guide to Budgeting and Personal Finance will help you get started.